OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteTableToDelimitedFile/WriteTableToDelimitedFile.md

 * The entire table is written to the output file.
 * The delimiter can be specified.
-* Can specify to include or exclude the Table's header row from the output delimited file.
+* Can specify which Table columns to write to the delimited file.
 * Can specify to include or exclude the Table's index column from the output delimited file.

 ## Command Editor ##